 Wildlife rely on secure habitat and the ability to move—sometimes over great distances—to maintain robust populations through increased reproduction and survival rates.
-Movements occur on both daily and seasonal basis and understanding and mapping these movements is essential in maintaining landscape connectivity.
+Movements occur on both daily and seasonal basis and understanding movements and their impediments are essential in maintaining landscape connectivity.

 Connectivity is a landscape level ecological characteristic that leads to a proper functioning and more resilient ecosystem.
 In addition, connectivity is significant for wildlife population maintenance on a changing landscape as it enables wildlife to track changes in seasonal conditions, exploit forage quality and quantity across the landscape, return to or locate new breeding grounds, respond to stochastic events (i.e., fire, drought, snow, flooding) and, mitigate human development.
 Wildlife corridors can be used both daily or seasonally (i.e., during migration or dispersal) to minimize these changes on the landscape.
 Habitat loss through conversion and fragmentation are impediments to landscape connectivity.
 Linear features such as roads, fences and railroads fragment the landscape and incrementally reduce the ability for wildlife to move.

 The National Wildlife Federation Northern Rockies, Prairies, and Pacific region's continued work aims to build upon these initiatives, with a long-term vision of restoring large migratory populations of native wildlife and thriving local communities.
 Our collaborative work depends on protecting habitats and removing migration barriers, as well as building networks of community awareness and support.
-Our work centers around assessing wildlife migration barriers, removing or modifying fences that get in the way of wildlife movements, restoring critical wet areas on the dry prairie, and engaging local high school students in citizen science wildlife monitoring efforts.
+Our work centers around assessing wildlife migration barriers, removing or modifying fences that get in the way of wildlife movements, mitigation efforts along transportation corridors, restoring critical wet areas on the dry prairie, and engaging local high communities in citizen-science wildlife monitoring efforts.

 For more information about the National Wildlife Federation's wildlife connectivity and migration work, please contact Andrew Jakes at JakesA@nwf.org.